Writing Newspaper Articles

 - identify and use writing mechanics of an effective newspaper article.

-Ask the learners to form groups of three or four students.
-Give each group a copy of a different newspaper, preferably one national, one state, and one regional or school newspaper.
-Tell the group to get familiar with the paper, looking at headlines that grab their attention and grouping and counting the types of articles included in their paper (try to group them in meaningful ways, such as three foreign stories, eight local news, two weather related, etc.).
-Ask each group to prepare a quick report telling about their paper, including the number of sections and the types and numbers of articles included.
+In groups of three or four, youth view online versions of different newspapers, preferably one national, one state, and one regional.
+Tell the group to get familiar with the paper, looking at headlines that grab their attention and counting the types of articles included in their paper, such as three foreign stories, eight local news, two weather related, etc. Tell them to look at language, article structure, and types of information shared.

-Have each group take less than two minutes to describe the contents of their paper.
-By listening to others, students gain a sense of the differences between the papers.
+Have each group take less than two minutes to describe the contents of their papers.
+By listening to others, they gain a sense of the differences between the papers.
 Discuss the major differences for a few minutes.

 Ask the learners to recall the first amendment rights as it pertains to news.
 Freedom of the Press is fundamental to our United States tradition of democracy, but along with that "right" comes the need for responsible news reporting.
 (First Amendment: Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.)

 Tell the learners that people read newspapers differently than they read other forms of written material.
-People who read newspapers usually scan headlines, images, subtitles, and authors.
-Then they read the articles of interest to them first.
-Because of this, a newspaper article has a unique organizational structure.
-It must get the readers' attention quickly with a headline and give concise basic information in the first paragraph.
-The article includes the most important information first and the least important information last.
-The article should include the five W questions: Who?, What?, Where?, When?, and Why?
+People who read newspapers usually scan headlines, and they only read the articles of interest to them.
+Newspaper articles must get the readers' attention quickly with a headline and give concise basic information in the first paragraph: Who?, What?, Where?, When?, and Why?
 A quote or two lends authenticity to the article.

 Share with the learners the following helpful hints for preparing and writing a quality article: